ellonweb/merlin/readme.txt

+This is completely outdated and needs rewriting, don't bother reading.

 Readme o:

 Admins defined in `variables.admins` are developer only commands, Quit, Raw, Debug, Hop, Load etc. This is separate from the DB driven user system.